Mihir-Amit/Trumio_submission/README.md

 # Trumio_submission

-# Quiz-Platform
+# Trumio-Ascend
 ## Installation

-To install Quiz-Platform on, follow these steps:
+To install Trumio-Ascend on, follow these steps:

 1. Clone the repository.
 2. Install the dependencies in both the client and server directories by running `npm install` at the root directory.